Owen-Wang1234/PyBer_Analysis/README.md

 | Rural | 4 | 4 | 1 (32 times) | 1 | 9 |

 - The statistic calculations here reflect the weighted statistics involving the driver count and ride count of each city.
-- The mean values nearly match the median values except for the suburban group.
+- The weighted mean values nearly match the weighted median values except for the suburban group.
-- The mean and median values for the urban group is nearly **nine** times as large as those of the rural group.
+- The weighted mean and median values for the urban group is nearly **nine** times as large as those of the rural group.
 The suburban group has those values almost **four** times as large as the rural values.
 The suburban group has those values almost **40%** of those of the urban group.

 #### Pie Charts
 The fares, ride count, and driver count are all added up while grouped by city type, and the results are plotted into these pie charts.